fbpx

 (Cue the comments about “Disney World urban legends” and Walt’s head being frozen.)

 But this is not a joke or a hoax or a TikTok trend or a YouTube challenge.
-The meticulously crafted dolls that make up the scenes inside the “it’s a small world” attraction must have annual haircuts to keep them looking their best.
-Read on and you’ll learn why.
+The meticulously crafted dolls that make up the scenes inside the “it’s a small world” attraction have to receive annual haircuts to keep them looking their best.

 Credit: Disney

-Disney calls it “the happiest cruise that ever sailed,” and hails the attraction for getting Walt’s message across clearly: that it truly is a very small world when you think about it.
+Disney refers to the boat ride as “the happiest cruise that ever sailed” and praises the attraction for getting Walt’s message to the masses: that it truly is a very small world when you stop and think about it.

 Credit: Disney